deveshbisht02/Crypto-Currency-Analysis-Prediction/README.md

 Model Evaluation: Assessment of model performance using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and accuracy of direction prediction.

-Prediction:Use trained models to make predictions on future Bitcoin prices.
+Prediction: Use trained models to make predictions on future Bitcoin prices.

 Dependencies: